We are all familiar with petrol cars: maintenance, fuel, pros and cons, and so on.

 This frequently overlooked cost significantly impacts the long-term financial viability of owning an EV.

-You are eager to make the switch to an electric vehicle, but when you enter into the car dealership, you face the stark reality of the price difference between EVs and their petrol or diesel counterparts.
+You are eager to make the switch to an electric vehicle, but when you enter the car dealership, you face the stark reality of the price difference between EVs and their petrol or diesel counterparts.

 As most people are aware, the higher price tag of battery-powered cars is one of the main barriers to their widespread adoption.

 Take the Hyundai Kona, for example.
 The petrol version is $22,500, while the electric model is $35,200.
+Similarly, the base price of a Ford F-150 is $40,900, but the F-150 Lighting is $54,700.

 These price differences cannot be overlooked, even for the most environmentally conscious buyer.
 Despite the gap is shrinking every year, it remains a significant consideration for potential EV owners.